EUCAIM/Glossary/2-Glossary.md

 ### Testing Data (TD)

 Data used for providing an independent evaluation of the trained and validated AI system in order to confirm the expected performance of that system before its placing on the market or putting into service [[7]](3-References.md#ref-7).

-The General Data Protection Regulation (GDPR) is an EU-wide regulation that aims to protect individuals' rights and freedoms concerning the processing of personal data and the free movement of such data across the EU.
+### The General Data Protection Regulation (GDPR)

+It is an EU-wide regulation that aims to protect individuals' rights and freedoms concerning the processing of personal data and the free movement of such data across the EU.
 The GDPR establishes detailed guidelines for lawful data processing, ensuring the quality and legitimacy of the data, and requiring special protection for sensitive categories of data.
 It also mandates transparency, giving data subjects the right to be informed, access their data, object to its processing, and ensure the confidentiality and security of personal data.
 The GDPR includes rules for the transfer of personal data to third countries and requires each EU Member State to establish a supervisory authority to oversee compliance.

+### Tiers of technical data compliance

-### To accommodate different levels of data compliance with the DFF, three technical tiers have been established.
+To accommodate different levels of data compliance with the , three technical tiers have been established.
 These tiers are scalable and allow data to be upgraded as the datasets are used in new research projects.
 Each tier offers increased visibility and usability of the data within the EUCAIM community.

-Minimum Compliance: public metadata catalogue search Medium level of compliance: federated query functionality Full compliance: distributed and federated processing
+- Minimum Compliance: public metadata catalogue search
+- Medium level of compliance: federated query functionality
+- Full compliance: distributed and federated processing

 ### Tools

 A digital or computerised resource that assists, enhances or executes an action or process [[57]](3-References.md#ref-57).

-### Training, communication and outreach unit

-Team responsible for designing and implementing training programs for the users and participants of the project.
-Additionally, it handles internal and external communication, promoting the dissemination of the project's progress and results.
-This unit works to increase EUCAIM's visibility, foster collaboration among stakeholders, and ensure that information and resources are accessible and understandable to all involved, including the scientific and medical community and the general public.

 ### Training Data